go140point6/xahl-node/README.md

 ---

-This script will take the standard Xahau node install (non-docker version) and supplement it with the necessary configuration to provide a TLS secured RPC/WSS endpoint using Nginx.
+This script will take the standard Xahau node install (non-docker version) and supplement it with the necessary configuration to provide TLS secured RPC/WSS endpoints using Nginx.
+It also configures xahaud to auto-prune by default.

-This version is a major rewrite which uses a single host (A) record in place of host and two CNAME records, among other enhancements.
+NOTE!
+This version is back to the "old method" of using a single host (A) record and two CNAME records.
+You MUST edit the xahl_nodes.vars file with YOUR values AFTER you create all THREE records in DNS.

+[@gadget78](https://github.com/gadget78/xahl-node) is currently hosting the NEW method which uses a single host record and has some advanced status page features.
+I have decided to stick with my old method as an alternative option.
+The only major improvement with my script now is that it automatically adds the XAHL self-pruning feature so you don't unexpectedly run out of space.
+It also splits the allowlist for RPC and WSS in files in the home directory.
+As time permits, I may go back and introduce gadget's status page and toml features.

 ---

 ## Current functionality
- - Install options for Mainnet (Testnet if demand warrants)
+ - Install options for Mainnet (Testnet if demand warrants).
- - Supports the use of custom variables using the `xahl_node.vars` file
+ - Supports the use of custom variables using the `xahl_node.vars` file.
  - Detects UFW firewall & applies necessary firewall updates.
  - Installs & configures Nginx
-   - Sets up nginx so that it splits the incoming traffic to your supplied domain to the correct 3 backends.
-1.static website, 2.the websocket(wss) and 3.any rpc traffic.
-   - TL;DR; you only need ONE domain pointing to this server.
+   - Currently only supports multi-domain deployment with one A record & two CNAME records (requires operator has control over the domain).
-   - Automatically detects the IPs of your ssh session, the node itself, and its local environment, and adding them to the nginx_allowlist.conf file
+   - Automatically detects the IPs of your ssh session and the node itself, adding both to the RPC and WSS allowlists in your home folder.
- - Applies NIST security best practices
+ - Applies NIST security best practices.

 ---

 ## Update

-NOT FULLY TESTED.
 If you are updating from an older version, where the allow list was saved in `/etc/nginx/sites-available/xahau` then save your allow entries before installing.

         sudo cp /etc/nginx/sites-available/xahau ~/ # Copy to your home folder cat ~/xahau # view the file